mprokopov/privat24-manager/README.md

     $ java -jar target/uberjar/privat-manager-1.0.1-standalone.jar

-    You can also build docker container with docker build .
+    You can also build docker container with docker build . or run ./build.sh